-Divide your expenditure into categories
+Categorise your expenditure

 Start by writing down your monthly income such as salary, rents, etc. Then write down the necessary cost of living.
 This includes necessary expenses, day-to-day expenses and occasional expenses.
-Your current account statement will help you with this.
+Your current account statement may help you with this.

 Necessary expenses are the monthly instalments you have to pay for:

 - accommodation such as your monthly home loan instalment for your main residence or any housing loan for a summer house, or rent.